 “An Epiphany Made Me Realize that Health Is Our Natural State of Being.”

 I knew I wanted to be a health professional since I was a child.
 My grandfather was a physical therapist for the University of Michigan Hospital and football team.
 He was blind, but keenly aware of his surroundings, and had a very refined touch.
 I tried to develop that same awareness by walking around with my eyes closed.
 Later in my career, I realized my childhood experience gave me a unique way to “see” inside the anatomy of the body, by visualizing as I touch.

-I originally studied to be a psychologist at the University of Michigan, but my epiphany came in my last semester of college when my right arm and shoulder were injured in an Akido Class.
+I originally studied psychology at the University of Michigan, but my epiphany came in my last semester when my right arm and shoulder were injured in an Akido Class.
 I realized that mental and spiritual growth were greatly challenged without a foundation of physical well being.

 None of the medical doctors I saw could help me, other than prescribing muscle relaxants, which made me very drowsy and depressed.
 I was finally referred to a chiropractor.
 Within minutes, he told me a pinched nerve in my neck was causing my pain.
 His treatment helped me recover.
 Years later, that experience led me back to chiropractic.
 I left a promising career in business and enrolled in Chiropractic College.